 - Under the Triggers section, the SMS trigger is toggled on by default.
 All you have to do to trigger this is send an SMS to your phone containing Eradoo (your password).

 - You can toggle the other settings on such as triggering a wipe when the SIM is removed, blocked, or replaced.

 - Some of the toggles have a gear icon next to them meaning they can further be configured.
 For instance, you can select how long should the app wait after the SIM is removed, blocked, or replaced to wipe the data.
 This can be especially helpful in case you forget about the app and remove your SIM card.
 The app waits for the pre-set amount of time before which if you unlock your lockscreen, the trigger would be canceled.

 - Tap on the gear icon next to the SIM card replacement toggle, and set up an alternative number.
 A text message is sent on this alternate number, containing the number of the new SIM that has been inserted into your device.
 When you’re satisfied with the settings, just exit the app.

 - The next time you try to open it, Eradoo would require you to enter your password.

 That’s it, you have successfully erased data on your Android device remotely.
-For more interesting tips and tricks, click here.
+You can do more with your device with our handy tips and tricks for Android devices.